 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the Society to “make Canada better known to Canadians and to the world.”

-The deadline for application is January 7 annually.
+The deadline to apply is January 7 annually.

-Full funding details below.
-If you’re ready to apply, click Application Form at the bottom of the page.
+Please review the full funding details below.
+If you’re ready to apply, click the “Apply now” button at the bottom of the page.